Nick Pratto Player Props: Royals vs. Tigers

 Nick Pratto At The Plate

-- In 12 games this year (25.5%), Pratto has picked up an RBI, and in five of those games (10.6%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Pratto has had at least one RBI in 25.0% of his games this season (12 of 48), with two or more RBI five times (10.4%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.